zeusta/Docs/extensions/Guide By Functions/Magento 1/Multi Warehouse.md

 To make a new stock adjustment, you need to:
 1. Follow path: **Stock Control > New Stock Adjustment**
-2. Fill in the reason for the adjustment
+2. Fill in information for the adjustment
 3. Click **Start to Adjust** at the top right of the page.

 The next window allows you to select whatever product you want to adjust its quantity and type in the new figure.
 Alternatively, you can import product quantities via a CSV file with a provided sample.
 This means you can adjust quantities of several products at once.